Celia Greenaway - Celia Greenaway Ceramics

 Colours from the green/blue palette are achieved through copper and cobalt oxide washes.

-My grasses and seed head pieces are decorated using the Mishima technique (slip inlay).
+My grasses and seed head vessels are decorated using the Mishima technique (slip inlay).
 The entire surface is painted with wax resist, through which lines are carved into the leather hard clay.
 Black underglaze is painted over the carved surface.
 The waxed areas resist the underglaze and gentle wiping back reveals the carved lines of the decoration.
-Coloured underglaze highlights are added before the bisque firing to 1000oC.
+Coloured underglaze highlights may be added before the bisque firing to 1000oC.

-I use a glossy transparent glaze before firing to 1220oC and some pieces are further enhanced with 22ct gold lustre highlights before a third firing to 770oC.
+I use a glossy transparent glaze before firing to 1240oC and some pieces are further enhanced with 22ct gold lustre highlights before a third firing to 780oC.

 I particularly enjoy becoming totally absorbed in the various decorative processes, which is by far the most time consuming aspect of my work.